 Louis-Théodore Besserer, a member of the Legislative Assembly of Lower Canada had inherited in 1828 the part of Sandy Hill north of Laurier Ave. and west of Waller St. This was before the construction of the Rideau Canal and several years before the small village of Bytown became the city of Ottawa.
 Not surprisingly, development started very slowly.
 By 1857, thirty years after Besserer acquired his land, the streets of north Sandy Hill had been laid out but most of the neighbourhood was still empty and treeless.
 In 1850, Daly Ave. east of King Edward Ave. (then known as King St.), for example, was impassable because of the many stumps still remaining in the street.

 The pace of development quickened in the late 1860s after Confederation.
 Businessmen, civil servants, politicians and other members of the professional elite began to settle in Sandy Hill, some of them building large houses, reflecting their status, their large families and the number of servants they kept.
-While the houses may have been grand, the atmosphere was still somewhat rural as several families kept a horse, cow or chicken in the backyard, a garden for fresh vegetables as well as large woodpiles for cooking and heating (pilfering was a common problem).
-Development spread gradually east from Waller St. and south from Rideau St. but most of what we know today as Sandy Hill remained meadow or swampy land.
+By 1900, writes Ottawa historian Shirley Woods jr. “there were more people of rank and title in this enclave than any other comparable district in Canada.”
+(Woods, 1980, p 204).
+But while the houses may have been grand, the atmosphere was still somewhat rural as several families kept a horse, cow or chicken in the backyard, a garden for fresh vegetables as well as large woodpiles for cooking and heating (pilfering was a common problem).
+Development spread gradually east from Waller St. and south from Rideau St. but most of Sandy Hill South of Theodore (Laurier Ave.
+E.) remained undeveloped.

 Sandy Hill filled out gradually between 1880 and 1920 when the population of the City of Ottawa quadrupled to over 100,000 as a result of national expansion and the growth in the civil service.
 Small walk-ups and low-rise apartment buildings started to appear in Sandy Hill to house professionals and their families.
 Last to be developed was Strathcona Heights at the south end of Sandy Hill where housing was built only after World War 2 for returning veterans and their families.